Is Bland-Altman plot method useful without inference for accuracy, precision, and agreement?: Methods

 \subsection{Test 1: Accuracy}

-This test verifies if two measurement techniques provide the same values in average.
-Hedberg and Ayers~\cite{Hedberg2015} applied a covariate with measurement error in analysis of covariance (ANCOVA) in order to test structural mean equality for these repeated measure design.
+Hedberg and Ayers applied a covariate with measurement error in the analysis of covariance (ANCOVA) in order to test mean structural equality for these repeated measure designs~\cite{Hedberg2015}.
+This simple linear regression applies the differences between measurements obtained from the same subjects, $y_i-x_i$, and the centered value of the reference measurement, $x_i-\bar{x}$.

-Therefore, the comparison of repeated measures in the same subjects, each one with its own measurement error, has the null hypotheses: